ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 An associative array is a different type of array where the items in the array are given names instead of numbers.

 ##### Multidimensional arrays:
 Multidimensional Arrays are arrays within arrays.
-Feel free to get into that as much as you’d like, just know that you can embed arrays inside of arrays.
+Feel free to get into that as much as you'd like, just know that you can embed arrays inside of arrays.

 #### Superglobals